Foam Rolling vs Stretching: Which Is Better for Recovery?

 ## Why Foam Rolling Wins for Recovery

 Foam rolling applies direct pressure to muscle tissue and fascia, breaking up adhesions and increasing local circulation.
 Research shows it cuts soreness by about 30% and speeds recovery by roughly 20% compared to passive rest alone ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
-Stretching lengthens muscles and tendons but does not produce the same localized blood flow response or fascial release.
+Stretching lengthens muscles and tendons but doesn't produce the same localized blood flow response or fascial release.
 When your primary goal is bouncing back fast after a hard training session, the roller is the better standalone choice.

 ## When Stretching Still Matters